-Every year the Alpha-1 Foundation awards educational scholarships to Alphas and their immediate family members.
-Many Alphas with severe symptoms must change careers or go on disability.
+Every year the Alpha-1 Foundation awards several educational scholarships to Alphas and their immediate family members.
+This program is available to Alphas, their children, grandchildren, and spouses.
 The scholarship program is designed to assist those in need to further their education and the opportunities available to them to support their families.

 - Registration and other fees

 - Books and related materials

 - A copy of your high school transcript if you are going to begin college for the first time, or a copy of your most recent transcript if you are a continuing student